 7:00AM to 5:00PM

-Let’s be honest – dealing with a blocked drain or sewer line backup is every homeowner’s worst nightmare.
+Dealing with a blocked drain or sewer line backup is every homeowner’s worst nightmare.
 The costs to clear those blockages and repair any damage can quickly spiral out of control.
-But here’s what most people don’t know – does your home insurance actually cover those nightmare plumbing scenarios?
+But here’s what most people don’t know – does your home insurance cover those nightmare plumbing scenarios?
 The answer isn’t so simple.

-See, standard home insurance plans cover specific types of damage but leave out regular wear and tear issues.
+Standard home insurance plans cover specific types of damage but leave out regular wear and tear issues.
 So, determining if a drain blockage qualifies as a covered loss depends on what caused it and how bad it is.
-Slow build-up of gunk over time?
-Probably not covered.
-Sudden collapse of your sewer line?
+A slow build-up of gunk over time is probably not covered.
+A sudden collapse of your sewer line?
 Now, that might be reimbursed.

-In this article, we’ll break down the muddy waters around blocked drains and home insurance coverage.
-We’ll explain what common policies usually cover, where they fall short, and what you can do if your insurer says no to your claim.
+This article’ll break down the muddy waters around blocked drains and home insurance coverage.
+We’ll explain what standard policies usually cover, where they fall short, and what you can do if your insurer says no to your claim.
 Let’s get started.

 When it comes to blocked drains, understanding what your home insurance does and doesn’t cover is crucial.
-Let’s look at the key parts of a standard policy:
+Let’s look at the critical parts of a standard policy:

-This pays to repair or rebuild your home if damaged.
-It would cover repairs needed from a drain backup.
+This pays to repair or rebuild your home if it is damaged.
+It would cover repairs needed due to a drain backup.
 However, gradual wear and tear is often excluded.

 Reimburses belongings damaged on your property, like sewer water flooding a basement.
 Amounts vary but are usually over one hundred thousand dollars.

-Pays additional living expenses if you can’t stay home during repairs like hotel costs.
+It pays additional living expenses, such as hotel costs, if you can’t stay home during repairs.
 Usually, it is a percentage of dwelling coverage.

-It covers injury claims if someone gets hurt on your property like a guest falling due to water on floors from a backup.
+It covers injury claims if someone gets hurt on your property, such as a guest falling due to water on the floors from a backup.

 Provides smaller medical cost coverage for injuries on your property, typically a few thousand dollars.